Sadala-Neto/SuicideDetection-CNN-BiLSTM/README.md

 ### 4️⃣ Choose Preprocessing Version

+⚠️ The experimental design includes two preprocessing configurations:
+> with and without stopword removal.

+> To reproduce the results reported in the manuscript, the code must be executed **twice**, once for each configuration.

 Inside main.py, you can select whether to use stopwords removal:

 > Keep the stopwords removal line active → WITHOUT stopwords